 - Click Save and Close to save the template.

 Tables that have calculated dimensions or null values can be used as levels, but you cannot put any objects or levels inside them.
-In these levels, made by normal and calculated dimensions (and other expressions), you can only add their fields.
-You cannot add images, tables, or formulas.

 There are two useful table properties that can be used to modify QlikView data displayed in the